adiwg/mdEditor-doc/reference/edit-window/controls/edit-window-controls.md

-# Edit Window Controls Reference
+# Reference -- Edit Window Controls
 DO NOT EDIT